oracle-livelabs/developer/dev-ai-app-dev-healthcare/ai-exercise/ai-vector-search-challenge-answers.md

 You have successfully:

 - Connected to Oracle Database 23ai.
-- Vectorized loan descriptions into embeddings.
+- Vectorized treatment descriptions into embeddings.
 - Verified the stored data.
-- Built a Similarity Search to match user queries to loans.
+- Built a Similarity Search to match user queries to treatments.

 By completing this challenge, you’ve seen how Oracle 23ai AI Vector Search transforms text into vectors and finds meaningful matches.